The Definitive Guide

 Introduction to GRE Reading Comprehension

+But this is possible when you start with analysing the deep roots of the problems and framing the techniques accordingly.
 GRE reading comprehension – I’m just going to give a really brief introduction for those of you who have just now started your prep and don’t have a very clear idea.
-So in the GRE we have two sections, right?
-Ideally that is that the Quant and the Verbal and apart from that you also have something called the analytical writing.

 Understand passage types in RC

-So why do you need to understand passage types in the GRE?
+So why do you need to understand GRE reading comprehension passage types?
 How’s that going to help you?
 Well, understanding passage types can help you in a lot of ways.

 One of them is that it is going to provide you with a very clear sense of what you’re looking for in a passage so once once you have an idea, the first couple of lines will give you a hint and kind of a peek into what the passage holds.

 You’ll have a better idea of what to expect and what that type of passage typically consists of and that also helps to tackle the questions, right?